2002 Malaysian Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in the subsequent press conference.
 Ralf Schumacher described the Grand Prix as "almost the perfect race" but admitted to being "certainly a bit lucky" when his teammate Montoya and Michael Schumacher collided on the opening lap.
 Montoya said that finishing in second was "pretty good" considering his start to the race but thought he was slightly unlucky, adding, "After the start, I thought my race was over.
 I will try to push and try to get one or two points and here I am with six.
 It's pretty good."
 Michael Schumacher commented on his third-place result, "All you can say is that we came with the old car to the first two races and we weren't expecting to have 14 points in our account, plus what happened today, to get four points, so that's pretty much fine.
 I'm quite happy and relaxed with that situation and not too unhappy."

 After the race, the decision to penalise Montoya for his first-lap collision with Michael Schumacher sparked discussion.
 Montoya chastised the stewards for overreacting to criticism following the multi-car accident at the start of the preceding Australian Grand Prix, and downplayed the Malaysian crash as "a racing incident".
 He also said that he thought the penalty was "very unfair" and that he gave Michael Schumacher some space.
-Michael Schumacher felt that if Montoya had opened up more, there would have been no collision, but he thought the penalty issued by Montoya was "harsh".
+Michael Schumacher felt that if Montoya had opened up more, there would have been no collision, but he thought the penalty issued by Montoya was "harsh", citing past situations that were more dangerous in which no action was taken.
 Ralf Schumacher also felt that it was unfair to penalise his teammate.
 According to Williams technical director Patrick Head, Montoya was half a car length ahead of Michael Schumacher and thought the penalty was slightly severe.
-Ferrari technical director Ross Brawn argued there was no space given to Michael Schumacher.
+Ferrari technical director Ross Brawn argued Michael Schumacher had been given no space.